oharaandrew314/TinkerTime/README.md

 Automatically Updating Mod Manager for Kerbal Space Program

 ### Development Status
-Alpha (ready for initial feedback)
+Alpha (Usable, but not yet fully featured)

 ### Description
-Tinker Time is a Mod Manager for Kerbal Space Program that will allow you to automatically update, enable, and disable all of your Curse.com mods.
-All you have to do is enter the URL to the Curse.com mod webpage, and Tinker Time will do the rest of the work for you.
+Tinker Time is a Mod Manager for Kerbal Space Program that will allow you to automatically update, enable, and disable all of your mods from Curse or Github.
+All you have to do is enter the URL to the mod webpage, and Tinker Time will do the rest of the work for you.

-At this time, only mods hosted on Curse.com are supported.
-Curse.com is the official mod repository chosen by Squad, and thus, it is the first priority to establish support for.
+At this time, only mods hosted on Curse and Github are supported.
+Future repositories may be added later.

+TinkerTime will automatically manage your ModuleManager Installation. :)

 ### Downloads
 See the "Releases" section on the Tinker Time repository